A flash card language app to help break the language barrier

 A local business owner who employed Ezidis had told me how his staff used ‘flash cards’ - a simple photo with the English word underneath.
 This was the most effective way for them to learn on the job.

-Based on that anecdote I chose the idea of a crowd-sourced flash card app concept that would enable both Ezidis and Armidale locals to upload and edit flash cards and translations, creating a living database they could use and update on their own
+Based on that anecdote I chose the idea of a crowd-sourced flash card app concept that would enable both Ezidis and Armidale locals to upload and edit flash cards and translations, creating a living database they could use and update on their own.

 I validated the idea against my persona: Aya needed a smartphone app that was simple, with minimal copy and that was mostly image-based, to help her interact with services.
 As trauma blocks memory, this app could serve to remind and help her learn.